Back to Local Business

 Lucas Glover, chairman of the PGA Tour Players Advisory Council, has publicly defended the organization’s newly announced two-tier competitive structure, asserting that the changes are necessary despite significant backlash from fellow professionals.
 The system, led by Tiger Woods’ Future Competition Committee and PGA Tour CEO Brian Rolapp, represents a major shift in the tour’s history.

 Glover acknowledged that implementing such a substantial overhaul is challenging for a membership-based organization of its size.
 However, he argued that the foundation was laid early to facilitate a market-ready framework that can be refined over time.
 His primary objective, he stated, is to establish the highest quality PGA Tour product for fans, television audiences, and players by 2028.
-Glover emphasized that while clarity is still needed, the tour is on the correct path.

 The American professional had previously declined an invitation to join the advisory council but later decided to run for its chairmanship.
 Colleagues reportedly advised him that he could effect more meaningful change from within the leadership structure than by criticizing the initiative from the outside.
-For several months, Glover has served as a representative for the players as the committee and management work through the remaining details of the proposal.

 Rolapp has reiterated that no aspects of the new system are finalized.
 He noted that the tour is still gathering input from players, partners, and other stakeholders.
 The focus now shifts to addressing professional concerns as the specifics are determined over the coming months.